 Our \$925 million senior secured credit facility and the indentures governing our 6.75% senior notes impose, and future financing agreements are likely to impose, operating and financial restrictions on our activities, including restrictions on our ability to make distributions required for us to maintain qualification and taxation as a REIT.
-Prior to consummating the restructuring transaction, the merger and the Marriott sale transaction, we must obtain waivers and consents of the required lenders pursuant to our \$925 million senior secured credit facility will continue to impose operating and financial restrictions on our activities and will continue to impose operating and financial restrictions on our activities and will continue to limit our ability to make distributions.
-If these limits prevent us from satisfying our REIT distribution requirements, we could fail to qualify for taxation as a REIT.
+Prior to consummating the restructuring transaction, the merger and the Marriott sale transaction, we must obtain waivers and consents of the required lenders pursuant to our \$925 million senior secured credit facility to amend the facility.
+We anticipate that any amendments to our \$925 million senior secured credit facility will continue to impose operating and financial restrictions on our activities and will continue to limit our ability to make distributions.
+If these limits prevent us from satisfying our REIT distribution requirements, we could fail to qualify for taxation as a REIT